libra2org/libra2-core/crates/libra2/homebrew/README.md

 brew test aptos
 ```

-The current test generates a new key via the Aptos CLI and ensures the shell output matches the filename(s) for that
+The current test generates a new key via the Libra2 CLI and ensures the shell output matches the filename(s) for that
 key.

 ```ruby